DesignLabUCF/spectralskyviewer/README.md

 Install Python and modules above.
 Run the application.
-Select a data directory (which must have data organized in a specific way).
+Select a data directory (which must have data organized in a very specific way).

-Use the dropdowns and sliders to select desired capture date and time and exposure.
+Use the dropdowns and sliders to select desired capture datetime and exposure.
 Click and drag to select sampling pattern coordinates.
-View corresponding radiance measurements below.
+View corresponding spectral radiance measurements.
 Right-click (mouse-secondary) on canvas for more selection and HUD options.

 To export or convert sample datasets, first run `Setup Export File` to specify parameters and output file.
 Exports will then be appended to the same file.
 Converter will use the same options.